NEECA Introduces Green Procurement Programme For Energy Efficient Public Buildings - UrduPoint

 NEECA Introduces Green Procurement Programme For Energy Efficient Public Buildings

-Green public procurement was a policy adopted by many countries whereas the initiative was being taken in the country with key stakeholders under the Prime Minister's directives to ensure that all new public buildings to be constructed were energy efficient, Managing Director NEECA Sardar Mohazzam told APP.
+Green public procurement was a policy adopted by many countries whereas the initiative was being taken in the country with key stakeholders under the Prime Minister's directives to ensure that all new public buildings to be constructed were energy efficient.

-To a question, he said our building sector was very energy intensive that utilizes high energy consuming products and machinery which should be modified to conserve energy.
+To a question, he said our building sector was very energy intensive that utilized high energy consuming products and machinery which should be modified to conserve energy.

 "A project for replacement of inefficient appliances being used in public buildings with less energy intensive products is also being developed," he said.